niuers/python/python_sequences.md

 ## `list.sort` and the `sorted` Built-In Function
 * list.sort is in-place sort, while `sorted` always returns a new sequence.
+* The `key` optional argument of `list.sort`, `sorted`, `max`, and `min` is a great idea.
+  * It is also more efficient because the `key` function is invoked only once per item.
+Of course, Python also has to compare the keys while sorting, but that comparison is done in optimized C code and not in a Python function that you wrote.

 #### Managing Ordered Sequences with bisect
 * Use `bisect.insort` does both steps of search and insert for you (i.e. `index = bisect.bisect(haystack, needle)` and `haystack.insert(index, needle)`), and is faster.

 #### Timsort
+* The sorting algorithm used in sorted and list.sort is Timsort, an adaptive algorithm that switches from insertion sort to merge sort strategies, depending on how ordered the data is.
 * Timsort, the sorting algorithm used in Python, is **stable** (i.e., it preserves the relative ordering of items that compare equal).